techniq/svelte-ux/src/routes/index.md

 <Button>Click here</Button>
 ```

-All `components` and `stores` are available as top-level imports as shown above, although utils must currently be imported with a deeper path as to not poluate the top-level imports.
+All `components` and `stores` are available as top-level imports as shown above, although `utils` must be imported with a deeper path as to not polute the top-level imports.
 This may change in the future.

 ```js
 import { dateDisplay } from 'svelte-ux/utils/dateDisplay';